 nitrogen purging systems (1)

-Why is Nitrogen Used For Purging?
+Why is Nitrogen Used for Purging?

 Moreover, due to its dry and non-combustible properties, the gas is ideal for displacing combustible gaseous impurities that promote unstable and potentially ignitable atmospheres.
 In other words, nitrogen can efficiently minimize moisture, oxygen, and other contaminants that cause hazards in industrial processes.